jebasinghjoshua/Azure-Cloud-Computing/Readme.md

 ### Paas  - *Platform as service*
 > platform-based service is a category of cloud computing services that provides a platform allowing customers to develop, run, and manage applications without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app

+### Some of the Paas services in azure
+- Web Apps
+- Mobile Apps
+- Logic Apps
+- Azure Functions
+- Azure Web Jobs
+- Azure Storage (Blob/Table/Queue/File)

+### SaaS  - *Software as service*
+SaaS is the highest abstraction level and allows you to just use the application, you don’t even have to build it.
+You just configure it.
+No need to worry about the OS or even scaling the app.
+This allows you to work on business value, but offers you little control over your application.

+Example:  Azure IoT Suite & Office 365